thycotic/privman-docs/computer-groups/windows/client-system-settings.md

 ## Defragment the Disk

-If active, users on Windows endpoints are allowed to perform disk dedragmentation operations.
+If active, users on Windows endpoints are allowed to perform disk defragmentation operations.

 ## Install Language Packs